leoweigand/electron-arduino-quickstart/README.md

 ```
 Use `npm start` to run your app and you are ready to go!

-If you get an error because of missing **xcode-commandline-tools**, install the command-line-tools and execute `npm run postinstall`.
-After that, you should be able to use npm start as shown before.
+If you get an error because of missing **xcode-commandline-tools**, install them from the window that pops up.
+After that, you may need to execute `npm run postinstall` before you are able to run the app using `npm start`.

 ## What’s next?
 I recommend looking into the documentation of both Johnny-Five and Electron for more information on the topic.
 If something is not working, feel free to [open a new issue](https://github.com/leoweigand/electron-arduino-quickstart/issues/new).